Service & Contact

 Invoices that have already been paid for non-emergency treatment in a foreign country

 You can claim retroactively for healthcare invoices that you have already paid for non-emergency treatment in a foreign country.
 Please remember that we only accept invoices written in one of the following languages: Dutch, English, German, French or Spanish.
 Healthcare providers in foreign countries work according to different systems.
-For this reason, we may need additional information about your treatment so that we can process your invoices.
-We will inform you if we need additional information.
+We may request additional information from you about your treatment so that we can process your invoices.

 Covered by additional insurance

-The following applies to additional insurance coverage from VGZ, with the exception of dental insurance:
+The following applies to supplementary insurance coverage from VGZ, with the exception of dental insurance:

 - Transport from a foreign country (repatriation) when arranged by the VGZ emergency control center.